sandstorm-org/sandstorm-website/_posts/2023-11-14-osm-on-sandstorm.md

 The Simplest Version of Everything
 ----------------------------------

 So how does this actually work?
 I kept it simple, which is not to say easy!
-While the implementation was not that hard, it took a lot of effort to find the right tools and learn how to intergrate them.
+While the implementation was not that hard, it took a lot of effort to find the right tools and learn how to integrate them.
 All the heavy lifting was already implemented by those tools.
 Big thanks to all those who created them.

 OpenStreetMap is, among other things, a canonical database representing the world map.
 It is openly available and editable like Wikipedia.
 OSM applications such as Desert Atlas need to download this data in one way or another.
 Application creators usually provide their own copy of the data in a custom format that their apps download.
 They also use their own servers to spare the resources of openstreetmap.org.
 OpenStreetMap provides periodic snapshots of its database as one giant protobuf file known as `planet.osm.pbf`.
 Application creators can download it and extract what they need to make periodic snapshots of the data available to their users.